 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The standard will replace most existing revenue recognition guidance in U.S generally accepted accounting principles ("GAAP") when it becomes effective.
-The standard is effective for the Company on January 1, 2017.
-Early adoption is not permitted.
+The standard will replace most existing revenue recognition guidance in GAAP when it becomes effective.
+In July 2015, the FASB delayed the standard's effective date for one year.
+The standard is effective for us as of January 1, 2018.
+Early adoption is permitted for the annual period beginning January 1, 2017.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 We have not yet selected a transition method and are currently evaluating the effect that the standard will have on our consolidated financial statements and related disclosures.

-In August 2014, FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
+In August 2014, FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40):Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 The standard requires an entity's management to evaluate at each annual and interim reporting period whether there are conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date the financial statements are issued and to provide related footnote disclosures.
 The standard is effective for the first annual period ending after December 15, 2016, and interim periods thereafter.
 We do not believe that the adoption of this standard will have a material effect on our consolidated financial statements and related disclosures.